S0M3V3RM1N/grimoire-of-operations/incident response playbook/establishing_baseline.md

 ## Purpose

-This playbook provides a structured approach to establishing and maintaining a baseline of normal network and system activity.
+This document provides a structured approach to establishing and maintaining a baseline of normal network and system activity.
 A clear baseline enables effective anomaly detection, reduces alert fatigue, and supports threat hunting by distinguishing expected behavior from suspicious deviations.

 ## Objectives